Lawrence of Arabia (film): Plot

 In Cairo, Lawrence perplexes the British officers with his Arab clothes and his insistence that Farraj be treated with the same respect as a British officer.
-General Edmund Allenby promotes him to major and agrees to back the Arabs with arms and money.
-Before returning to his desert forces, Lawrence asks Allenby whether the Arabs are correct that the British seek to dominate Arabia and demands artillery for Feisal's army.
+General Edmund Allenby promotes Lawrence to major and backs the Arabs with arms and money.
+Lawrence asks Allenby whether the Arabs are correct that the British seek to dominate Arabia and demands artillery for Feisal's army.
 Allenby lies to him on both counts.

 Lawrence launches a guerrilla war against the Turks.
 The American media romanticise Lawrence's exploits and make him famous, as American journalist Jackson Bentley is looking to highlight the "more adventurous aspects" of war to help draw the United States into the fight.
-Ali urges Lawrence to slow down, but Lawrence ignores him.
-Farraj is injured on one raid, and Lawrence kills him to save him from the Turks, who torture their captives.
+Ali urges Lawrence to slow down, but the latter ignores him.
+Farraj is injured during a raid, and Lawrence kills him to save him from the Turks, who torture their captives.

 The Turks capture Lawrence while he scouts Deraa.
 The Turkish Bey orders him stripped, ogled, prodded and beaten—and, it is implied, raped.
-Ali rescues him and nurses him back to health.
-The experience leaves Lawrence shaken and humbled.
+(Note: This is apparently based on an actual story Lawrence told in 1919.)
+Ali rescues him, but the experience leaves Lawrence shaken and humbled.

 Dryden informs Lawrence about the Sykes–Picot Agreement, which will partition the Middle East between Britain and France.
 Allenby urges Lawrence to return to Arabia to support the "big push" on Damascus.
 Lawrence feels betrayed but complies.
 He recruits an army with little interest in Arab liberation.
 Lawrence hopes that if the Arabs can take Damascus before the British, they will be able to demand an independent Arab state.

 Lawrence's army sights a column of retreating Turkish soldiers who have just massacred the residents of Tafas.
-One of Lawrence's men is from Tafas and demands no prisoners.
+One of Lawrence's men is from Tafas and demands that the Arab army take no prisoners.
 Ali insists on proceeding to Damascus, but the man charges alone and is killed.
 Lawrence takes up his battle cry, and the Arabs massacre the Turks.

 The Arabs beat the British to Damascus.
 Lawrence advises them to run the city without British support, but the tribesmen bicker constantly, the public utilities fail, and the understaffed hospitals barely function.
 Feisal discards Lawrence's dream of Arab independence in exchange for British support.

 Lawrence returns to the British Army.
-The British promote Lawrence to colonel and order him to Britain.
+The British promote Lawrence to colonel and order him back to Britain.
 As he leaves Damascus, he looks longingly at the departing Arabs before his car is passed by a motorcyclist.